 When one or more clots form in a deep vein, they can flow into the blood circulation and reach the heart, causing a pulmonary embolism, which can be fatal.
 This is, therefore, an absolute emergency.

-Regardless of the cause, here are some steps you can consider to reduce leg pain frequency and duration during pregnancy and avoid such discomfort:
+Regardless of the cause, here are some steps you can consider to prevent leg pain or reduce its frequency and duration during pregnancy:

 Replace your high heels with more comfortable shoes made of small heels (2-3 cm).
 The regular use of high heels reshapes the muscles in the legs.
 The calf tendons, and muscles in the back of the leg actually tend to shorten, creating pain when they are not worn.

 Knee-high compression socks are specially designed to help increase venous blood flow and reduce leg swelling, but also to prevent phlebitis and blood clots in the lower legs.

 They exert a gentle pressure on your legs and ankles, promoting blood circulation to your heart.
 Wear them on both legs (or just on 1) during the day, and remove them before going to bed.